 What is a Royalty?

-A royalty is a payment to an owner for the ongoing use of their copyrighted asset or property.
+A royalty is a payment to the copyright owner for licensing the use of their asset or property.

-A royalty is money that is owed to you by some party for using your copyrighted work.
+As a songwriter, a royalty is money that is owed to you by some party for using your copyrighted music.
 For example, if someone streams your song on Spotify or Youtube, there’s a royalty for that and you would get paid by the platform.
 If you do a cover of someone’s song, they get a royalty from you.

-As a musician, you want to collect royalties from your music.
+If you own the copyrights to your songs, you’ll definitely want to collect all the possible royalties from your music.
 There are a number of different ways you can get paid for your songs, which will be discussed later.

 Songwriter vs Recording Artist